~ Search for the Golden Boomerang ~

 Winter -- June, July, August.

-Words which designate a specific season in this region (not exclusively, of course) include:
+Examples of words which designate a specific season in this region:

 Haiku.
 Examples of haiku that use some of these.